RAIDERS AND POWERFUL MERCHANTS UNITE

 Records in general

-leave out what the narrators think
+leave out what narrators think

 does not concern them.